Choosing books at the right reading level can

 — learn to enjoy reading.
-Books that are too challenging may discourage her.
-Books that are too easy won’t provide enough opportunity for practice and growth.
+Books that are too challenging can discourage kids.
+Books that are too easy don’t give enough opportunity for practice and growth.

-Find out your child’s measured reading level.
+1. Find out your child’s measured reading level.

-Ask your child’s school for her reading level.
-If that information isn’t available, you can get a rough idea at home by using the San Diego Quick Assessment of Reading Ability.
-(Download a PDF of the assessment.)
+Ask the school for your child’s reading level.
+If that information isn’t available, you can get a rough idea at home by using the San Diego Quick Assessment of Reading Ability. (

-Look for books that match that level.
+2. Look for books that match that level.

 Many kids’ books list their reading level on the back or spine.
 Programs like

-Do a five-fingers vocabulary check.
+3. Do a five-fingers vocabulary check.

-Do a quick comprehension check.
+4. Do a quick comprehension check.

 Ask your child to pause after reading a few pages and tell you about what was just read.
 Make sure your child